tigerwill90/fox/README.md

 **Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, at no extra cost, if another route match with or without a trailing slash.

-**Automatic OPTIONS responses:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router has built-in native support for [OPTIONS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS).
+**Automatic OPTIONS replies:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router has built-in native support for [OPTIONS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS).

 Of course, you can also register custom `NotFound` and `MethodNotAllowed` handlers.